Affordability - your ability to afford debt. This is usually expressed in terms of your ability to pay the monthly repayments.

 Maturity date – is when a loan's term ends and all payments are due.

-Professional Fee Funding - enabling professionals to spread the fees of necessary services, such as indemnity insurance, over a period of time.
+Overheads - enabling professionals to spread the fees of necessary services, such as indemnity insurance, over a period of time.

 Profit - the total revenue a business earns minus the total expenses.

 Refinance - when a new loan is taken out to pay off an existing one.
 Refinancing is often done to extend the original loan over a longer period of time, reduce fees or interest rates, switch banks, or move from a fixed to variable loan.